carveragents/compound-engg-ai/commands/git/merge-retain.md

 Else:
 	`merge_target` = `target_branch`

-## Merge and Cleanup
+## Merge and Back

 0. If there are uncommitted changes on the current work branch, STOP and inform the user.
 Don't do anything else.

 Otherwise:
 1. Merge the current work branch into `merge_target`
 2. Push `merge_target` to origin
-3. Delete the current work branch
+3. Switch back to current work branch